 Image courtesy of Stefan Weil – support his work here

 The Coronavirus laws have caused confusion amongst the public, the police, and politicians alike.
-In March, the police were handed additional powers with no idea how to use them, and this lead to some worrying results.
-For example, during April and May the Crown Prosecution Service admitted that every single one of the charges they brought against people under the Coronavirus Act had been incorrect.
+In March 2020, the police were handed additional powers with no idea how to use them, and this lead to some worrying results.
+For example, during April and May of that year the Crown Prosecution Service admitted that every single one of the charges they brought against people under the Coronavirus Act had been incorrect.

 Despite the easing of lockdown, the police have continued to misuse the powers they have.
 As we reported previously, Ken Hinds was wrongfully threatened with Coronavirus laws to intimidate a protest his charity was involved in, and we have heard reports of other protesters being threatened with the vague justification of “Coronavirus powers”.

 This article gives a brief explanation of the current Coronavirus regulations, and what you can and cannot do.
-This article refers to the regulations in England outside of Tier 4 and is correct as of 21st December 2020.
+This article refers to the regulations in England under Step 2 and is correct as of 12 April 2021.

 The full regulations can be found here.